mbenford/ngTagsInput/_pages/gettingstarted.md

 <tags-input ng-model="tags"></tags-input>
 ```

 The property bound to the directive must be an array of objects, if it exists.
-Otherwise the directive will create the property and initialize it as an empty array.
+Otherwise the directive will create the
+property and initialize it as an empty array.

-Assuming that the <em>tags</em> property contains 3 items - say, *{ text: 'Tag1' }*, *{ text: 'Tag2' }* and *{ text: 'Tag3' }* - the above code will produce the following:
+Assuming that the <em>tags</em> property contains 3 items - say, *{ text: 'Tag1' }*, *{ text: 'Tag2' }* and
+*{ text: 'Tag3' }* - the above code will produce the following:

 <tags-input ng-model="tags"></tags-input>

 There are lots of options that you can use to change the default behavior of the directive.
-You'll find everything you need to know on the documentation page.
+You'll find everything you
+need to know on the [API documentation]({{ site.baseurl }}/documentation/api) page.

 ## Autocomplete